santoshsankar/ssankarblog/content/posts/buildingTreehousesAndCommunities.md

 Author: Santosh Sankar
 Summary: At the root of it all, a great community is to building businesses and entrepreneurship what a great tree is to building a treehouse.

-I spent the weekend exploring Chattanooga, TN this past weekend and had the opportunity to meet leaders in their startup scene.
+I spent the weekend exploring Chattanooga, TN and had the opportunity to meet leaders in their startup scene.
 I was able to visit <a href="http://colab.co/" target="_blank">The Co.Lab</a>  located in what the locals refer to as the Southside where I met several talented leaders in the startup community.

 <p align = "center">
 <img src="/../../../../images/lookoutpt.jpg" align = "center">